swedenconnect/technical-framework/03 - Registry for Identifiers.md

 All Service Contract identifiers are prefixed with `http://id.swedenconnect.se/contract/<org>`, where `org` is the identifier for the defining organization.

-The Sweden Connect Framework specifications do not define any Service Contract identifiers.
-Instead the federation operator, or other parties, may define identifiers suitable for representing how consuming and providing services should be matched based on their respective agreements.
+The Sweden Connect Framework specifications do not define any Service Contract identifiers, instead the federation operator, or other parties, may define identifiers suitable for representing how consuming and providing services should be matched based on their respective agreements.

 <a name="general-entity-categories"></a>
 ##### 3.1.3.5.
 General Entity Categories